 In dealing with the law, there are two special groups that are of special concern to us – nonresidents and legal green card holders.
 Because of your immigration status, the issues are more complex since you have to face both criminal and immigration consequences.
-The possible legal penalties if you are arrested can be harsh, so we strongly urge people to get immediate legal advice before entering a plea in a Michigan court of law.
+The possible legal penalties if you are arrested can be harsh, so we strongly urge people to get immediate legal advice before entering a plea in court of law.

 If you are living in the United States as a permanent resident or immigrant and you are arrested and charged with a crime, then you could face serious consequences.
 A criminal conviction can put you in removal proceedings.
 According to estimates, the number of deportations from the United States is expected to increase to more than 400,000 every year.

 Call (248) 619-0065 today to schedule a consultation with an immigration attorney to determine your options.
 Or, contact us here.

 This may also affect the ability of the permanent resident to obtain citizenship through naturalization.
 The requirements for becoming a citizen are very strict and having a record could make it nearly impossible for them to be eligible.

 The United States Supreme Court thought it was important enough to make the following statement in giving their decision on the importance of a noncitizen giving a guilty plea when represented by legal counsel.

 “The importance of accurate legal advice for noncitizens accused of crimes has never been more important.” – Padilla v.
 Commonwealth of Kentucky, 559 U.S. 356 (2010)

 The Court ruled that an attorney representing a noncitizen must inform the accused that should they enter a guilty plea before a court, the admission could result in deportation.
 According to the court record, Padilla claimed that his attorney “told him not to worry about deportation since he had lived in this country so long.”
 Padilla had lived in the United States for more than 40 years.